AlphaKretin/bastion-bot/README.md

 `scriptConstants` is the name of the JSON file Bastion will load containing information about the YGOPro API's constants - details on this file below.
 This field is optional - if it is missing, searching for constants will be disabled.

 `scriptParams` is the name of the JSON file Bastion will load containing information about the YGOPro API's parameters - details on this file below.
 This field is optional - if it is missing, searching for parameters will be disabled.

+`emoteMode` is the mode of using emotes in Bastion, which can be set to 0, 1 or 2.
+0 means it won't be using emotes, 1 means it would be using emotes whenever possible (this includes Spell/Trap types, Monster Types, Attributes, etc.).
+2 means it will use both words and emotes.

+`emotesDB` is the name of the JSON file Bastion will load containing the emotes it will use for its card searches and/or Trivia Reacting.
+This won't be loaded if emoteMode is set to 0.

+``pingMessage`` is what your bot will say when pinged/mentioned.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: